ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/project/import_nastran.rst

 By enabling ``lightweight`` check box the user will import the STL as a lightweight object.
 The ``decimate`` parameter indicates the percentage of triangles that have to be removed during simplification.
-A value of ``0.2`` means that 20% of the triangles will be removed from the data read from the file before importing in AEDT.
+A value of ``0.2`` means that 20% of the triangles is removed from the data read from the file before importing in AEDT.
 The ``planar`` parameter indicates that touching triangles that lies on the same plane will be merged in the same shape.